vinc/moros/doc/lisp-doc.md

 ### sh->str

+Returns the output of the command.

     (sh->str "print hello") # => "hello"

 ### clock/boot

+Returns the number of seconds since boot.

     (clock/boot) # => 1152.069566

 ### clock/epoch

+Returns the number of seconds since epoch.

     (clock/epoch) # => 1778244455.765883